SpencerDawkins/rtp-quic-sdp/draft-dawkins-rtp-quic-sdp.md

 ##Background for this document {#background}

-In discussions in the QUIC working group and AVTCORE working group, various proposals for "RTP over QUIC" have been submitted, but these have not targeted the use of SDP Offer/Answer, as would be common for RTP applications in common use (for example, SIP).
+In discussions in the QUIC working group and AVTCORE working group, various proposals for "RTP over QUIC" have been submitted (e.g. {{I-D.hurst-quic-rtp-tunnelling}} and [I-D.rtpfolks-quic-rtp-over-quic] (need to fix this reference if possible)), but these have not targeted the use of SDP Offer/Answer, as would be common for RTP applications in common use (such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}})).
+This document is intended to help fill that gap.

 #To-Do